Framework for Your Educational Experience

-In keeping with the mission statement and philosophy of the Undergraduate School, the following values provide a framework for the student educational experience and a basis for assessing student progress.
+The following values provide a framework for the student educational experience at Moody and a basis for assessing student progress.

-This value emphasizes the need for students to develop a proper relationship and commitment to Jesus Christ through a knowledge of the Scriptures, spiritual discipline and obedience and through the cultivation of a maturing Christian lifestyle and worldview.
-Such growth, maturity and character formation for students encompass all aspects of life including the intellectual, social and physical habits of fitness and wellbeing.
+Develop a proper relationship and commitment to Jesus Christ through knowledge of the Scriptures, spiritual discipline, and obedience, as you cultivate a maturing Christian lifestyle and worldview.
+This growth, maturity, and character formation encompasses all aspects of life— including the intellectual, social, and physical habits of fitness and well-being.

-This value emphasizes the educational importance of a foundational knowledge of Bible and theology as well as the methodology and skills for thoughtful analysis, interpretation and application of Scripture.
-This value also presupposes the thoughtful defense of the Christian faith and the personal application of the Bible to the students' personal lives and to vocational and avocational calls and commitments.
+You’ll gain a foundational knowledge of Bible and theology.
+Discover the methodology and gain skills for thoughtful analysis, interpretation, and application of Scripture.
+Develop a thoughtful defense of the Christian faith, the habit of applying the Bible to your personal life, and your response to vocational and avocational calls and commitments.

-This value stresses to students the educational importance of thoughtful integration of biblical truth into the totality of life experience and learning.
-Thus, biblical truth is not only a part but also a condition of general knowledge.
-Students are encouraged to harmonize faith and learning systematically and to develop a coherent view of contemporary issues from a biblical perspective.
+Practice integrating biblical truth into every area of your life—both through experience and learning.
+Discover biblical truth as not only a part of general knowledge, but also as a condition.
+You’ll learn to harmonize faith and learning systematically, and develop a coherent view of contemporary issues from a biblical perspective.

-This value stresses the importance for students to understand the call and meet the requirements for effective vocational ministry through study in organized fields of learning, practical experience, and Christian service.
-This value presupposes the vocational and avocational application of the students' classroom experience and training to ministries of education, edification and evangelization through the church.
-Likewise, this value anticipates a commitment to vocational currency, continuing education and lifelong learning
+Understand the call and meet the requirements for effective vocational ministry through study in organized fields of learning, practical experience, and Christian service.
+Learn to apply your classroom experience and training to education, edification, and evangelization through the church.
+You’ll commit to vocational currency, continuing education, and lifelong learning.

-This value affirms the need for students to develop skills in critical and analytical thinking and to value the unity of truth.
-This value also presupposes the development of problem-solving techniques, research methodology, as well as ways of expressing ideas clearly, logically, thoughtfully and persuasively through aesthetic, oral and written forms.
+You’ll develop skills in critical and analytical thinking and value the unity of truth.
+Develop problem-solving techniques, research methodology, and ways to express ideas clearly, logically, thoughtfully, and persuasively through aesthetic, oral, and written forms.

-This value emphasizes the need for students to grow in the area of understanding others based on biblical patterns and to become responsible, compassionate and productive participants within the body of Christ.
-This value presupposes service to society, family and the church through personal example, leadership and organizational skills.
+You’ll grow in the area of understanding others based on biblical patterns and become a responsible, compassionate, and productive participant in the body of Christ.
+You’ll serve society, family, and the church through personal example, leadership, and organizational skills.

-This value accentuates the need for students to foster an understanding of both national and international cultures and to develop an appreciation for the richness and interdependence of multicultural communities.
-This anticipates a respect by students for the dignity of each person as a unique image-bearer of God.
-Furthermore, this value focuses on the need for students to be socially, aesthetically and politically sensitive.
+Foster an understanding of national and international cultures as you develop an appreciation for the richness and interdependence of multicultural communities.
+Respect the dignity of each person as a unique image-bearer of God.
+Become increasingly socially, aesthetically, and politically sensitive.